 What happens if a donor changes her mind?

-Who the intended parent unleashes their frustration on may depend on whom they see as the obstacle to moving forward toward their goal.
-Sometimes they may want to lash out at the donor though that is an exercise in frustration, as they don't have immediate contact with the donor.
+The intended parent unleash their frustration on whom they see as the obstacle to moving forward toward their goal.
+Sometimes they may want to lash out at the donor - to me, that is an exercise in frustration, as they don't have immediate contact with her.
 They may lash out at the agency that may or may not have any power over the situation.
-After all donors are not employees they can change their minds and there is very little recourse.
-Donor's usually don't have any money so they can't be sued and you can't force a donor to do an egg retrieval if she doesn't want to fulfill her commitment.
+Donors are not employees they can change their minds and there is very little recourse.
+Donors usually don't have any money so they can't be sued and you can't force a donor to do an egg retrieval if she doesn't want to fulfill her commitment.

-Understanding-because no matter what we as the professionals may have in mind for our schedules or our business our intended parents are trying to form a family.
+Understanding-because no matter what we as the professionals may have in mind for our schedules, or our business if our intended parents are trying to form a family.
 If we do the right thing and give them the space they need they will feel heard.
 Being heard is something we all need but especially intended parents.
 If the intended parent feel heard they will share their experience with others and that in turn will benefit you and your practice.

 Time can heal but combined with empathy and understanding, a new solution can be found.